Chart Color Schemes

 Infrastructure

-Tewantin has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally
+Tewantin has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 18 such projects that could impact the area.
-Notable ones include the Tewantin Bypass - Beckmans Road Planning & Construction, Sidoni Street Mixed-Use Development, Toolar Street Apartments, and Hilton Terrace Townhomes.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely to impact the area.
+Notable projects include Tewantin Bypass - Beckmans Road Planning & Construction, Sidoni Street Mixed-Use Development, Hilton Terrace Townhomes, and Doonella Street Social Housing Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.